Chriscbr/search-reminders/README.md

 ## TODOs

 - [High]: Add ability on options page to see list of saved pages
+- [Med]: Add debug mode which enables/disables logging functions (independent of whether built in dev mode or not)
 - [Med]: Put components into different subdirectories
 - [Med]: Rename things from "reminders" to "saved items" to generalize potential future uses
 - [Med]: Add unit tests (probably use Jest)
 - [Med]: Add integration tests of some sort?
 - [Med]: Support different search engines, like DuckDuckGo
 - [Med]: Hide reminder list on Google search results page if you are not on the first page of results
-- [Low]: Add logging infrastructure?
-Enable/disable logging with a setting?
-- [Low]: Read about Redux, and evaluate if it would be useful for this project
+- [Med]: Read about Redux, and evaluate if it would be useful for this project
 - [Low]: Look into code splitting to improve bundle sizes? (see
   <https://reactjs.org/docs/code-splitting.html>)
 - [Med]: Consider combining ReminderMap, ReminderURLMap, and KeywordMap into some general object that can be referred to, since in most cases they act as a general entity where all should be updated together, etc.
 - [Med]: Add URL similarity feature so when trying to add a change, the popup shows if there are already pages that have been saved with a similar URL (in case the URL happens to be changing?) - or perhaps an option when adding a URL to remove the URL parameters if desired (see
   <https://stackoverflow.com/questions/6257463/how-to-get-the-url-without-any-parameters-in-javascript>)
 - [Med]: Add support for other browsers (start with Firefox?)
+- [Med]: Add support for Safari (requires Apple Developer Program membership)
 - [Med]: Decide on uniform way to handle keywords/tags?
 Can these be multiple words?
 Possibly should modify get_metadata script to automatically separate phrases into individual words.
 Or allow phrases (requires more logic).